broadinstitute/single_cell_classification/README.md

 These methods were used in the paper: 'Multiplexed single-cell profiling of post-perturbation transcriptional responses to define cancer vulnerabilities and therapeutic mechanism of action'

+## Running single_cell_classification:

+* clone or download the git repo
+* install the R package dependencies using the install_packages.R script
+* open single_cell_classification as your project root directory
+* To run classifications use source(here::here('src', 'run_SNP_classification.R')); run_SNP_classification()
+* To run the QC methods use source(here::here('src', 'run_QC.R')); run_all_QC()

+run_SNP_classification() and run_all_QC() read in data from the folder 'data' within the single_cell_classification folder.
+There is a test data set of 588 cells originating from 5 cell lines.
+The test data includes the cell barcodes, gene list, expression matrix, and SNP ref and alt allele count matrices for the single cell data and the SNP ref and alt allele count matrices for the 5 reference profiles.
+On the test data provided run_SNP_classification() and run_all_QC() each take <1 min to run.

 ## Files needed:

 These scripts are intended to run on 10X single cell RNAseq processed using Cell Ranger (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).